Texas Tennis History

 Austin Aces

 The Austin Aces had a brief run in Austin in 2014 and 2015.
 Tech entrepreneur Lorne Abony purchased WTT’s Orange County Breakers franchise in late 2013 and arranged to move the team to Austin.
 The Aces’ top attractions in 2014 were former World No. 1 men’s player Andy Roddick and 2013 Wimbledon women’s singles champion Marion Bartoli.
 The Aces played seven home matches at the indoor Cedar Park Center near Austin in 2014.
-The Aces returned in 2015 without Roddick or Bartoli and played at a new venue, Gregory Gym on the campus of the University of Texas.
+The Aces returned in 2015 without Roddick or Bartoli and played at a new venue, Gregory Gym, on the campus of the University of Texas.
 Even though the Aces had the best record (12-2) in the 2015 WTT regular season, without star power, attendance dropped.
-In December 2015 the team announced it would return to its old home in Newport Beach, California and take back its former Orange County Breakers identity for the 2016 season.
+In December 2015, the team announced it would return to its old Newport Beach, California home and regain its former Orange County Breakers identity for the 2016 season.

 Other notable Texas WTT players include: Cliff Drysdale (Florida Flamingos, San Diego Friars, Anaheim Oranges), Owen Davidson (Hawaii Leis, Boston Bays, Minnesota Buckskins), Lori McNeil (Vail Eagles, Witchita Advantage, Kansas City Explorers, Delaware Smash), Bill Scanlon (Boston Bays, New Jersey Stars), Beverly Bowes (San Antonio Racquets), Virginia Brown (Coach: Fresno Sun-Nets and Miami Beach Breakers).
 Dennis Ralston (San Diego Friars, Los Angeles Strings, Hawaii Leis), Richey Reneberg (Sacramento Capitals), Cliff Richey (Cleveland Nets), Nancy Richey (Pittsburgh Triangles, Cleveland Nets, Hawaii Leis, Sherwood Stewart (Seattle Cascades, California Oranges, Los Angeles Strings, Charlotte Heat, Seattle Cascades).